 When Lake Highlands residents go to the polls May 6, they’ll see a familiar name on the ballot for school board – Karen Clardy.
-Clardy, who retired last May after 25 years working in the front office at Lake Highlands High School, will seek the Place 3 spot vacated by Kris Oliver.
+Clardy, who retired last May after 25 years working as the Executive Assistant at Lake Highlands High School, will seek the Place 3 spot vacated by Kris Oliver.

 When I interviewed Clardy at her retirement, she waxed nostalgic about all the principals she has served as executive assistant over the years and recalled fond memories of graduation ceremonies gone by.
 She was looking forward, she said, to retiring with her husband, shopping with her daughter and spending time at her lake house with her grandchildren.